opalapj/python-notes/notes/notes.md

 subpackages.

 More:

 - https://docs.python.org/3/tutorial/modules.html#packages
 -
 -

 ## Modules

 Module - an object that serves as an organizational unit of Python code.
 Modules have a namespace containing arbitrary Python objects.
-Modules are loaded into Python by the process of *importing*.
+Modules are loaded into Python by the process of _importing_.

 More:

 - https://docs.python.org/3/tutorial/modules.html
 - https://docs.python.org/3/reference/datamodel.html#modules
 - https://docs.python.org/3/reference/import.html